-This is getting closer to what we want in a title, which is just the most important information.
-But note that the word count for this working title is still 38 words, whereas the average published journal article is 16 words or fewer.
+This is getting closer to what we want in a research title, which is just the most important information.
+But note that the word count for this working title is still 38 words, whereas the average length of published journal article titles is 16 words or fewer.
 Therefore we need to eliminate some words and phrases that are not essential to this title.

-Step 5: Eliminate extra words and phrases to meet word count; place keywords at the beginning and end of your title
+Step 5: Eliminate unessential words and phrases from the research title

 Since the number of patients studied and the exact outcome are not the most essential parts of this paper, remove these elements first: